agaase/flipview/README.md

 ##Demos
+[A simple flipview] (http://agaase.github.io/webpages/flipview/) which acts as an image carousel with change of image happening on flip/pan.]

-[A simple flipview] (http://agaase.github.io/webpages/flipview/demo.html) which displays the next number in sequence on flip/pan.]
-OPEN IN DEVICE BROWSER OR CHROME EMULATOR (PREFERRED IPAD OR SOME TABLET)
+[Responsive full screen demo] (http://agaase.github.io/webpages/flipview/demo_responsive.html) Displays the next number in sequence on flip/pan.

 ##How the DOM structure works?
 The above implementation works with a particular dom layout.
 There are mainly 3 DOM elements required and they have the following classes assigned.